 An interdisciplinary examination of the issues and experiences of diverse families within sociological and psychological contexts and how factors such as race, ethnicity, and culture shape contemporary family life across the lifespan.

-5320.
-Special Issues in Family Development

-Three credits.
-Prerequisite: Open only to Human Development and Family Sciences graduate students, others with consent.

-Theory, research and practice applied to special issues in human development and family relations over the life span.

 5321.
 Seminar on Parent-Child Relations in Cross-Cultural Perspective

 Three credits.
 Prerequisite: Open only to Human Development and Family Sciences graduate students, others with consent.